 Once the final coat of paint was finally dry, we glued the bottom of the plates to the top of the candlesticks, following the instructions on the tube of E-6000 adhesive.
 I then carefully weighed down the candlesticks with a stack of plates and let them dry for 24 hours.

-After the plates had dried, we made our bars.
-The “recipe” is below, but feel free to use it as a rough guideline–we don’t really measure any of the ingredients.
+After the plates had dried, we made our 7-Layer Dream Bars.
+You can get the recipe here, but feel free to use it as a rough guideline–we don’t really measure any of the ingredients.
 The girls just sort-of throw everything on top and I try to even it out as best I can.
 They always turn out delicious!

 After the bars have cooled completely, cut them into squares and arrange them on the plate.
 Cut a small slit in the bottom of a square of cellophane, then place the candle stick through the middle so that the plate and bars are covered in cellophane.
 Secure with a ribbon and a cute gift tag.

 What handmade projects do you have planned for the holidays?Pin It